Benny-/android-accessory-protocol-bridge/Accessory/AAP-Bridge/doc/AAP-Bridge.md

 # CONFIGURATION

 The server does not accept any command line arguments.
 Any configuration should be in a configuration file.
-The program looks for this file in the working directory and /etc/AAP-Bridge/.
-The name of the file should be "AAP-Bridge.config" to be properly found.
+The program looks for this file in the working directory and */etc/AAP-Bridge/*.
+The name of the file should be *AAP-Bridge.config* to be properly found.

 Here is a example configuration file: